OpsMx/standard-isd-gitops/upgrade/README.md

 TODO:
 - Rename inputcm.yaml in UPGRADE to upgrade-input.cm, file name AND CM name need to be changed
 - Fix the DBMigrate Pipeline to use updated serviceacc name and ParameterNames
+- Fix 3.12 HELM-CHART - it must honor oes-gate full URL if available.
+Needed for Spinnaker URL AND upgrade
 - Change DB-upgrade pipeline to a JOB
 - Document on ISD backup
 - Add trouble shooting steps